raganwald-deprecated/homoiconic/2012/12/combinators_1.md

 ## Splat

-In JavaScript, arrays have a `.map` method.
-Map takes a function as an argument, and applies it to each of the elements of the elements.
-Map then returns all of the results in an array.
+In recent versions of JavaScript, arrays have a `.map` method.
+Map takes a function as an argument, and applies it to each of the elements of the array, then returns the results in another array.
 For example:

     [1, 2, 3, 4, 5].map(function (n) {
       return n*n